BannerBomb/MyRepoSpace-Hack/README.md

 Even if the MyRepoSpace admin claims everything is fixed, it's not.
 Don't waste your time, go make a repo on GitHub or something.

 ~ Andy

+Fuck bein' on some chill shit.
+We go 0 to 100 nigga, real quick.

+~haifisch